 4 Level: (3 Level Services) + Incident Response and Vulnerability Management

-- Vulnerability Management: Use of the industry-leading automated tool to conduct controlled scans of previously selected equipment on the TA network at scheduled intervals.
+- Vulnerability Management: use of a market-leading automated tool to perform controlled scans of previously selected equipment on the AT network at scheduled intervals.
 Once a vulnerability is detected, its impact is assessed, corrective measures are identified and, when authorized, executed.
-Your status is tracked and reported until closing.
+Its status is tracked and reported until closing.

 - Generation of periodic vulnerability reports.